GoesToEleven/golang-web-dev/043_docker/01_about-containers/README.md

 # Applications & machines

 Back in the day, an application would be created and run on a machine.
 There was a ratio of 1:1.
-Each application ran on its own machine.
+One application, one machine.

 When wondering what type of a machine to purchase for their application, developers always purchased the most powerful machine possible.
 There was no certainty as to how much an application might be in demand.
 To cover their asses, they errored on the side of too much power instead of not enough.